 Do online BSN programs require the TEAS exam?

 Pre-licensure online BSN programs almost universally require the ATI TEAS (Test of Essential Academic Skills).
-Minimum score requirements typically fall between 58% and 70% composite, with more competitive programs setting the bar at 65–70% or higher.
-Some programs require a minimum score in each subsection — reading, mathematics, science, and English language usage — not just the composite.
+ATI publishes no national passing score.
+The vendor scores the exam and reports it; each program decides what counts as competitive.
+Minimums in common use fall between 58% and 70% composite, with more selective programs setting the bar at 65–70% or higher.
+Some programs also require a minimum score in each subsection – reading, mathematics, science, and English language usage – not just the composite, which means a strong composite can still fail an application if one section lags.

 RN-to-BSN programs typically waive the TEAS entirely because an active RN license already demonstrates competency through NCLEX passage.